OmarSamirz/ImageFromTextGenerator/README.md

     # Generate and save the images without labels
     results.generate_batches(is_with_label=True) # Set to False to generate images without labels
     ```

-### Adders
-- **DirectoryNoiseAdder:** DirectoryNoiseAdder class is designed to add noises to images in a specific directory.

-    Usage Example:
-    ```python
-    from iftg.adders import DirectoryNoiseAdder
-    from iftg.noises import (GaussianNoise, PixelDropoutNoise, RotationNoise, ShadowNoise)

-    # Initialize DirectoryNoiseAdder with the specified parameters
-    results = DirectoryNoiseAdder(dir_path='path/to/directory', # The path to the directory containing images to be processed. output_path='path/to/output/directory',   # The path where the processed images will be saved. noises=[RotationNoise(), # A list of noise objects to be applied to the images.
-                                          GaussianNoise(),
-                                          PixelDropoutNoise(),
-                                          ShadowNoise()
-                                         ],
-                                  identifier='noisy',   # A unique identifier to append to the filenames of the processed images. img_formats=['jpg', 'png'],   # A list of image formats to be considered for processing.
-                                 )

-    # Apply the specified noises and save the transformed images
-    results.transform_images()
-    ```

 ## Planned Features